-- The properties that may be used to describe a WMQ application as a service.
+- The properties that can be used to describe a WMQ application as a service.

-- The MQI options that must be used to construct and interpret the SOAP and non-SOAP WMQ messages which communicate with a service.
+- The MQI options that must be used to construct and interpret the SOAP and non-SOAP WMQ messages that communicate with a service.

-- The WSDL binding that may be used to describe WMQ services
+- The WSDL binding that can be used to describe WMQ services.

 - The architects, authors, and administrators of WMQ applications who wish to catalogue their MQ assets in a standard way.

-- The implementers of Web services stacks - who wish to extend a Web services stack with a WMQ message transport.
-These specifications will enable them to write a WMQ service implementation that will interoperate with other WMQ service implementations.
+- The implementers of web services stacks - who wish to extend a web services stack with a WMQ message transport.
+These specifications let you write a WMQ service implementation that interoperates with other WMQ service implementations.

-- Providers of Web services intermediary services such as routing gateways; or SOAP/HTTP to WMQ gateways.
-This specification does not discuss details of how such gateways should be designed and configured, but adherence to the standard will help the gateway ensure proper interoperation with WMQ clients and services.
+- Providers of web services intermediary services such as routing gateways; or SOAP/HTTP to WMQ gateways.
+This specification does not discuss details of how such gateways should be designed and configured, but adherence to the standard helps the gateway ensure proper interoperation with WMQ clients and services.

-The specifications define SOAP and non-SOAP WMQ bindings, and so can describe both traditional WMQ applications as services, and SOAP services which use WMQ as a transport.
+The specifications define SOAP and non-SOAP WMQ bindings, and so can describe both traditional WMQ applications as services, and SOAP services that use WMQ as a transport.